pypm/home/docs/studies/bc20211220/index.md

 More data are needed to better estimate the omicron parameters, and revised estimates will likely be closer to typical growth rates for omicron.

+The projections, which assume constant behaviour and testing, continue to rise beyond the maxima shown in the figures.
+The plots show daily cases up to a maximum of 100 cases per 100,000 population.

 For more information, please refer to the introductory material in the report on [provincial analyses](../prov20211220/index.md).